Iron-Deficiency Anemia Is Rarely Tested for in IBD but Should Be

 With IBD-associated anemia, iron deficiency cannot be assumed, but it absolutely must be treated if confirmed.
 Currently, an iron IV is recommended over oral iron supplements because of the GI-associated side effects associated with oral iron supplements.
 IBD patients definitely do not need additional GI upsets!
 One patient survey study reported that two-thirds of patients were dissatisfied with oral iron treatments, while more than 70 percent were satisfied with iron IV (17).

 However, I generally do prefer starting with an oral iron supplement.
 The heme varieties, like Proferrin ES, are derived from animal products and are less likely to cause GI issues, in my experience.
-Some evidence suggests that iron is better absorbed when supplemented every other day instead of every day (20).
 In milder cases of iron deficiency, iron-rich foods like liver and clams are also good choices.

 Once iron supplements are started, patients should be monitored every three months for at least a year, and every six to 12 months thereafter, to ensure replete status.
 Oral iron supplements may not be adequate if the intestines are inflamed to the point of inhibiting iron absorption.
 In these cases, an IV may be necessary.